Playdough! So much fun for kids, yet so much mess for parents.

 This will greatly expand the lifespan of your playdough.
 You can do this with both store bought or homemade playdough.

-♦ For children under the age of 2 I suggest staying away from scented or edible playdough.
+♦ For children under the age of 2 I suggest using caution with scented or edible playdough.

 Even if you are making it yourself at home and know that all the ingredients can be safely ingested, it is not a good idea to encourage the eating of playdough.
 You never know when your child may be playing with commercial playdough and think this is safe to eat as well.

 Once you and your child have picked your favorite playdough – store bought or homemade, you can begin by manipulating and playing with it.